itsron143/vu-software-containerisation/README.md

 Project space for Software Containerisation, VU Amsterdam.

+> The final URL exposing the web-frontend (with TLS): https://166.74.160.34.bc.googleusercontent.com/
+> The domain name was obtained by the following process:
+> Reserve a static IP on GKE, reverseLookUp on the reserved IP which points to the above URL.

 ### Description

 The repository houses all the source files for running the web application using microk8s and Google Kubernetes Engine.
 The following explains the usage of each directory: